2020-2023

-The Negotiated Contract between Board of Education, Community Unit School District No. 5 Of McLean And Woodford Counties And Unit Five Support Professionals Association, IEA/NEA is available for you on this website.
-The language and compensation cover 2020-21, 2021-22 and 2022-23.
+The Negotiated Contract between Board of Education, Community Unit School District No. 5 of McLean And Woodford Counties And Unit Five Support Professionals Association, IEA/NEA is available for you on this website.
+The language and compensation cover 2023-24, 2024-25, 2025-26 & 2026-27.

 Table of Contents